-The purpose of this addendum is to present the expected impacts for SGLRI across all areas of accepting P&C business effective January 1, 2022.
-As set out in section 1.1.2, SGLRI has accepted intragroup proportional and non-proportional business effective January 1, 2022.
-Financial and capital impacts also include the impacts on SGLRI's participation in SCOR Ireland dac (SI), formerly SCOR Life Ireland dac.
-Effective January 1, 2022, SI also accepts Property and Casualty business and for the purposes of this addendum all impacts assume all transactions in SI are effective January 1, 2022.
+The purpose of this addendum is to present the expected impacts for SI across all areas of accepting P&C business effective January 1, 2022.
+As set out in section 1.1.2, SI has accepted CAT XOL business from SCOR Re and business from SCOR Underwriting Limited (SUL) effective January 1, 2022.
+SI also intends to accept a large block of casualty business from SCOR Re during 2022 and for the purposes of this addendum, financial and capital impacts have been determined assuming this business was effective from January 1, 2022 as well.
+The impacts are estimates based on positions as at December 31, 2021 and are likely to change by the time the transaction is executed.

-This addendum follows the standard structure of the SFCR and covers either updates or additional information after completion of the full transaction effective as at January 1, 2022.
-For all sections and items which are not explicitly listed below, there are no material changes with respect to the sections and items covered in the main body of the SFCR.
+This addendum follows the standard structure of the SFCR and covers either updates or additional information resulting from P&C transactions effective as at January 1, 2022.
+For all sections and items which are not explicitly listed below, there are no material changes with respect to the standard SFCR.